“We cannot create time – there are only 24hrs / 7-, but we can create ENERGY for our day to day.”

 You can now reopen your agenda.
 But this time ask yourself these two questions before filling in any quadrant:

 - Does this task that I will schedule FILL or DRAIN my energy?

-- What can I do differently to feel that I am taking care of my “energy tanks” in each new quadrant?
+- What can I do differently to take care of any of my “4 energy tanks” in each new quadrant of my agenda?